 Back at MI6 headquarters, Bond checks in with M (Judi Dench), who is entertaining Robert King in her office (it’s clear from the way they interact that King and M are more than casual acquaintances).
 King excuses himself to pick up his money, only to be killed in an explosion as he attempts to do so (the pound notes were laced with a highly volatile chemical).
 Moments later, Bond spots Giulietta Da Vinci on a motorboat in the middle of the Thames.
 Hopping into a specialized boat developed by the Q Branch, Bond gives chase (a thrilling scene from start to finish), catching up to Da Vinci near London’s Millennium Dome, where she tries to escape with the help of a hot-air balloon.

 I know… that’s a hell of a lot of story there, and this is one thing that irks me about many of the later Bond outings (including The World is Not Enough); too much damn plot (and I didn’t even reveal all of this film’s twists and turns, seeing as some would be major spoilers)!
-I don’t think it’s a coincidence these bloated storylines started right around the time the series used the last of the source materials penned by Ian Fleming (the final few to be “based on” a Fleming novel or novella, The Living Daylights and License to Kill, took only their titles from the author’s work while changing the plots completely).
-Looking back at the early movies, you didn’t need a scorecard to keep up with Dr. No, Goldfinger, or Thunderball, which leads me to believe that Fleming knew how to spin a good yarn and, at the same time, keep it simple.
+I don’t think it’s a coincidence these bloated storylines started right around the time the series veered away from the source materials penned by Ian Fleming (the final few to be “based on” a Fleming novel or novella, The Living Daylights and License to Kill, took only their titles from the author’s work while changing the plots completely).
+Looking back at the early movies, you didn’t need a scorecard to keep up with Dr. No, Goldfinger, or Thunderball, which leads me to believe that Fleming not only knew how to spin a good yarn, but also kept them simple.
 It’s a shame these later films didn’t follow his lead.